 - Apartment Vacancy Listing Services

 - Roommate Referral Service and Housing Meetings

 - Student Housing Guide

-- Shuttle Service/Transportation
+- Shuttle Service / Transportation

 Monthly rents range from \$400 to \$2,100 depending on size, location, amenities, and whether or not you are sharing the cost of expenses.
-For more questions on housing options, please contact our housing coordinator at 323.860.1108.
+For more questions on housing options, please contact our housing coordinator at housing@mi.edu or 323.860.1108.